Stairs leading down to a big foyer overlooking the water

 Advertising

-Whether it's paintings from the world's oldest living culture, or a blast from the past with all the best retro video games, tradition awaits in the city of lights.
+Perth may be known for its crystal-clear waters, seaside sunsets and eternally camera-ready quokkas, but there's also a plethora of art and culture to be seen and pondered.
+Whether it's paintings from the world's oldest living culture or a blast from the past with all the best retro video games, tradition awaits in the City of Lights.
 If it's the new you crave, you'll find contemporary works from emerging Aussie artists, plus the new frontier of science innovation.

-The best galleries and museums in Perth
+Perth's best galleries and museums

 • Art